Tonislava/xray-cloud-mig/README.md

 - Size of data inside a Action, Data, Expected Result 8192 chars

--- Mimetypes - we are using mimetypes module and some filesnames are not known.We need to better handle it...for now not known are added as octet-stream
+-- Mimetypes - we are using mimetypes module and some filesnames are not known.
+We need to better handle it...for now not known are added as octet-stream

 ## Wish List